keeps/roda-in/README.md

 - Has unit tests (that covers at least 80% of the code)
 - Has documentation (at least 80% of public API)
-- Agrees to contributor license agreement, certifying that any contributed code is original work and that the copyright is turned over to the project

 ### Translating